-TIMETABLE PROCEDURES NATIONAL PROCESS 28 February Year 1 Deadline for receipt of draft nominations to the Department.
+TIMETABLE PROCEDURES NATIONAL PROCESS NATIONAL PROCESS 28 February Year 1 ruary Year 1 Deadline for receipt of draft nominations by the Department.
 March Year 1 The Department to respond to the nominating Authority, Body or person concerning the receipt and completeness of the dossier.
-Mid March Year 1 Consideration of the Nomination Dossier by the SAWHCC SAWHCC is a body established by the Minister in terms of Section 6(2) of the WHCA to assist in identifying places of potential cultural and natural heritage and investigating the desirability of nominating such places for inclusion on the World Heritage List April - July Year 1 The Department to respond to the nominating Authority, Body or persor concerning the outcomes and recommendations of the SAWHCC.
-August - December Year 1 Cabinet Process Nomination Dossier would be subjected to Cabinet Process as determined by the Cabinet Timetable January - August Year 2 Public Participation A gazette Notice would be published informing the public of the State Party's intention to submit the Nomination Dossier to Unesco for public knowledge and comments.
-1 September Year 2 Deadline by which the Department informs the proponent of the nomination whether it is considered to contain all the relevant information to ensure a successful submission to Unesco for their preliminary evaluation for "completeness".
-In the case where the Department is satisfied, the nomination dossier will subsequently be sent to Unesco for further processing or consideration before 1 February of the following year.
-1 September - 15 November Year 2 If necessary, the relevant proponent may be requested to submit additional information as proposed by the Department/ SAWHCC or Unesco 15 November - 15 December Year 2 Endorsement of additional information as requested above by SAWHCC and the Department November Year 1 - December Year 2 Final Submission of the nomination dossier and endorsement by the Minister Number of printed copies required Nominations of cultural properties (excluding cultural landscapes): 3 copies Nominations of natural properties: 4 copies Nominations of mixed properties and cultural landscapes: 5 copies Paper and electronic format Nominations shall be presented on A4-size paper (or "letter"); and in electronic format (diskette or CD-ROM).
+Mid March Year 1 Consideration of the Nomination Dossier by the SAWHCC SAWHCC is a body established by the Minister in terms of section 6(2) of the WHCA to assist in identifying places of potential cultural and natural heritage and investigating the desirability of nominating such places for inclusion on the World Heritage List

+Analt Inteller The December of the state of the Authority Destruction April - July Year 1 The Department to respond to the nominating Authority, Body or person concerning the outcomes and recommendations of the SAWHCC.
+August - December Cabinet Process Year 1 Nomination Dossier would be subjected to Cabinet Process as determined by the Cabinet Timetable January - August Public Participation Year 2 A gazette Notice would be published informing the public of the State Party's intention to submit the Nomination Dossier to UNESCO for public knowledge and comments.
+1 September Year 2 Deadline by which the Department informs the proponent of the nomination whether it is considered to contain all the relevant information to ensure a successful submission to UNESCO for Completeness Check In the case where the Department is satisfied, the nomination dossier will subsequently be sent to UNESCO for further processing or consideration before 1 February of the following year.
+1 September - 15 If necessary, the relevant proponent may be requested to submit November Year 2 additional information as proposed by the Department/ SAWHCC and/or UNESCO 45 November 45 15 November - 15 Endorsement of additional information as requested above by December Year 2 SAWHCC and the Department Final Submission of the nomination dossier and endorsement by the January - Year 3 Minister IVIII IISCOI Number of printed copies required Nominations of cultural properties (excluding cultural) landscapes): 3 copies Nominations of natural properties: 4 copies Nominations of mixed properties and cultural landscapes: 5 copies Paper and electronic format Nominations shall be presented on A4-size paper (or "letter"); and in electronic format (diskette or CD-ROM).
 At least one paper copy shall be presented in a loose-leaf format to facilitate photocopying, rather than in a bound volume.
 The Department to submit the nomination dossier timeously to the Centre in Paris to arrive not later than 1 February of Year 2.
-August - November Year 3 Unesco Advisory body Technical Evaluation of the Site The Advisory Bodies will evaluate whether or not properties nominated by States Parties have Outstanding Universal Value, meet the conditions of integrity and (when relevant) of authenticity and meet the requirements of protection and management.
+OCESS (UNESCO WHC) August - November UNESCO Advisory body Technical Evaluation of the Site Year 3 The Advisory Dedice will evaluate whather or not man extra new or the The Advisory Bodies will evaluate whether or not properties nominated by States Parties have Outstanding Universal Value, meet the

+4 conditions of integrity and (when relevant) of authenticity and meet the requirements of protection and management.
 The Advisory Bodies to the World Heritage Committee are ICCROM (the International Centre for the Study of the Preservation and Restoration of Cultural Property), ICOMOS (the International Council on Monuments and Sites), and IUCN - the International Union for Conservation of Nature.
-June - July Year 4 World Heritage Committee meeting - The World Heritage Committee decides whether a property should or should not be inscribed on the World Heritage List, referred or deferred.
+June - July Year 4 World Heritage Committee meeting - The World Heritage Committee decides whether a site should or should not be inscribed on the World Heritage List, referred or deferred.